 Preventive care protects teeth during a busy school year.
 Common treatments include:

 If your child already has a dental issue, it’s best to treat it before school begins.
-Some common procedures include:
+Common procedures include:

-Treating these problems early helps your child avoid pain and classroom distractions; plux, it keeps them focused on learning and enjoying their school years.
+Treating these problems early helps your child avoid pain and classroom distractions; plus, it keeps them focused on learning and enjoying their school years.

 In addition to supplies and uniforms, it’s necessary to refresh your child’s oral hygiene routine.
 Use this checklist to support their dental health: